 STEP 1 – Download Keychain SVG File

 Download the SVG cutting file for this keychain shape from my Resource Library.
-It's FREE until 9/30/20, after which time it will move to my shop!
 You can fill out the form at the bottom of this post to get the password to my Resource Library.

 Save the zipped folder that downloads to your computer.

 You'll need to unzip or extract the files FIRST before you can upload the cutting file to Cricut Design Space.
 Make a note of the file location after you unzip it so you can find it in the next step.